 Rambouillet is a quick 30-40 minute train ride from Paris Montparnasse station, making it one of the most feasible day trips from Paris.

-Pro tip: The Gare du Nord is where you’ll catch your train to Chantilly, and Montparnasse station is where you’ll catch your train to Rambouillet.
-We can recommend the Montagny apartment or the Bordeneuve apartment, as both of these rentals are located conveniently near Montparnasse.
+Pro tip: The Gare du Nord is where you'll catch your train to Chantilly, and Montparnasse station is where you'll catch your train to Rambouillet.
+We can recommend the Montagny apartment, which is located conveniently near Montparnasse.

 2019 is an exciting year for the Loire Valley, as it celebrates the 500th (!) anniversary of the Renaissance.
 Although Italy is usually associated with the Renaissance, the Loire Valley also played an important role.
 It's where Leonardo da Vinci came to live and create artwork at the end of his life, and it's the reason why a few of his greatest masterpieces — the Mona Lisa, The Virgin and Child with Saint Anne, and Saint John the Baptist — are on display in the Louvre rather than in Italy.
 2019 is also the anniversary of the birth of Catherine de Medici, an important figure who helped spread Renaissance art and ideas to France; and 2019 also marks 500 years since the construction of the beautiful Chateau de Chambord began.